 Instructions

-- In a cast-iron pan, heat the oil over medium heat.
+- Sauté the vegetables.
+In a cast-iron pan or large skillet, heat olive oil over medium-high heat.
 Add the diced onion and green pepper.
-Sauté for 5 to 8 minutes.
+Cook, stirring occasionally, for 5 to 8 minutes, or until the vegetables become tender.

-- Add the ground beef and diced mushrooms to the pan.
-Cook until the beef is fully browned.
-Drain any excess fat as needed.
+- Brown the meat.
+Add the ground beef and diced mushrooms to the pan.
+Cook, breaking up the beef with a wooden spoon, until the beef is fully browned.
+If there's a lot of grease in the pan, carefully drain any excess fat from the meat mixture before moving to the next step.

-- Stir in the cooked rice, drained fire-roasted tomatoes, and spices until combined.
-Turn off the burner.
+- Add the rice, tomatoes, and spices.
+Stir in the cooked rice, drained fire-roasted tomatoes, and all the spices into the meat and vegetable mixture.
+Continue stirring until everything is evenly combined.
+Once mixed, turn off the burner.

 Notes